dannylee1020/openpo/docs/quickstart.md

 Start using OpenPO in your code in minutes.

 ## Set your API Key
 Configure your API key as an environment variable.
-You can also pass the key into the client if you wish.
+You can also pass the keyㄴ into the client.

 ```bash
 # for completions